Veterinarian Salary in South Africa

 Are vets in demand in South Africa?

-Who regulates vets in South Africa?
+Who regulates veterinarians in South Africa?

-The South African Veterinary Council regulates veterinarians.
+The South African Veterinary Council (SAVC) regulates veterinarians.

 How does one work as a vet in South Africa?